jpotts/alfresco-developer-series/maven-sdk/tutorial/tutorial.md

 Understanding the Share Project Folder Structure
 ------------------------------------------------
 As I mentioned earlier, the structure of this project is exactly the same as the one we created for our repo project.
-The only difference worth mentioning is that in the repo project, things like web scripts went into src/main/amp/config/alfresco/extension/templates/webscripts.
-In a Share project, those go in src/main/amp/config/alfresco/web-extension/site-webscripts.
+The only difference worth mentioning is that in the repo project, things like web scripts went into src/main/resources/alfresco/extension/templates/webscripts.
+In a Share project, those go in src/main/resources/alfresco/web-extension/site-webscripts.

 Running an Integration Test with Share
 --------------------------------------
 Often you will work on both repo tier customizations and share tier customizations at the same time.
 Your Share tier needs an Alfresco repository to talk to.
 One way to do that is to tell Maven to start your repo project using:

     cd someco-mvn-tutorial-repo
-    mvn integration-test -Pamp-to-war
+    ./run.sh

 And then start your Share project using:

     cd someco-mvn-tutorial-share
-    mvn integration-test -Pamp-to-war
+    ./run.sh

 The Share project configuration defaults its Tomcat to port 8081 so that it won't conflict with the repository project's Tomcat.